Accounting Schools in Oklahoma

 2. Submit an application for qualification.

 After completing the education requirements, candidates must submit a Qualification Application for Eligibility (CPA) to the Oklahoma Accountancy Board.
 Official transcripts from all schools attended must be sent to the board in support of the qualification application.
-Once a qualification application is approved, a candidate will receive notification that they are eligible to apply to the Uniform CPA Exam.
+Once a qualification application is approved, a candidate will receive notification that they are eligible to apply for the Uniform CPA Exam.

 3. Submit the Candidate for Examination Application.

-Once notified of qualification for the Uniform CPA Exam, the next step is to apply to the exam using the Candidate for Examination Application.
+Once notified of qualification for the Uniform CPA Exam, the next step is to apply to the exam using the Candidate Examination Application.
 Approved candidates will receive instructions on completing the application process and submitting the required exam fees to NASBA.